domschoen/d2spa/README.md

   - Change D2WContext to FullFledgeD2WContext for FireRule
   - in Query page, clear a criteria should remove the query value

+### Open Points
+  - How to work with a eo value returned by a method.
+Let's say a method doing processing on other db attributes like a userPresentableDescription.
+    - Should we reimplement the logic in the SPA ?
+    - Should we ask the server every time we need this value ?

 ### Nice to have
   - Limit the number of characters according to eomodel size and display a message explaining it